Kristina01111000/Drws_site/README.md

 - put the months in the other tabs

 - go through the pages and delete the old/extra ones
-- need to buy constant contact -> then set up the emails for the 30 day challenge

 - need final check for the score card